Ford sees 'significant' job cuts as it picks Spain for EV production

 Germany's Volkswagen VOWG_p.DE earlier this year announced it would start EV production in Spain in 2025, and will open a battery production plant in Valencia.

-(Reporting by Joan Faus, additional reporting by Ben Klayman and Inti Landauro; editing by Jason Neely)
+(Reporting by Joan Faus, additional reporting by Ben Klayman, Inti Landauro and Tom Sims; editing by Jason Neely and Jonathan Oatis)

 ((joan.faus@thomsonreuters.com;))